 In addition to these travel perks, an electronic dog fence system is generally very easy to set up on your own.
 Most systems do not require professional installation.
 If you have any questions during your installation and setup, many providers also include accessible online or phone support.

-In-Ground Wired Fence Benefits
+Underground Wired Fence Benefits

 One added benefit to an in-ground invisible electric fence solution is that the boundary line is completely customizable.
 This is great for odd-shaped yards, as the in-ground wire can run along the entire yard’s perimeter regardless of its shape.
-Wired invisible fences also give you the option to “exclude” areas of the yard where you don’t want your dog to enter.
+Underground invisible fences also give you the option to “exclude” areas of the yard where you don’t want your dog to enter.
 This could be your vegetable garden or a pool area, for example.

-An in-ground invisible electronic dog fence system is also great for large yards.
+An underground invisible electronic dog fence system is also great for large yards.
 There is no constraint on the distance the wired barrier can run, so a wired fence works well for large yards in addition to odd-shaped ones.
 Any area larger than an acre would benefit from a wired system over a wireless system.

 Disadvantages of Electric Dog Fences

 As with any barrier solution for containing a dog, invisible dog fences also have some drawbacks.
 The first is that it’s invisible!
 This one is a bit of a double-edged sword – while it is great to have an invisible fence that doesn’t block your view, it will not prevent intruders from entering the yard.
-Wild animals like raccoons, foxes, deer, and coyotes can all still cross the electronic dog fence system unhindered, as can other neighborhood cats and dogs, including strays.
+Wild animals like raccoons, foxes, deer, and coyotes can all still cross the electric dog fence system unhindered, as can other neighborhood cats and dogs, including strays.